 Your Guide to Oak Creek Canyon in Sedona, AZ

 The drive from Sedona to Oak Creek Canyon is a short but beautiful one.
 In less than ten minutes, you’ll be admiring the views and on your way to an adventure that you’ll never forget.
 Travel north along Arizona State Route 89A, a route known by locals as one of the most beautiful roads in the area.
 In fact, you don’t even have to get out of your car to appreciate the views of Oak Creek, but you’ll surely want to get a little closer!
 As you leave Sedona, keep an eye out for some famous rock formations like Bell Rock!

 You don’t have to drive far outside of Sedona to reach Midgely Bridge, a particularly astounding overlook.
 It’s less than a five-minute drive from downtown Sedona.
 You’ll get a sneak peek of what you’re in for!
 The jagged rock faces that can be seen here are truly spectacular.
 You can even leave your car and hike down to Oak Creek from the bridge.

 What to Do at Oak Creek Canyon

-Oak Creek Canyon is full of exciting things to do.
+Oak Creek Canyon in Sedona is full of exciting things to do.
 You could spend an entire day simply admiring the scenery.
 The area is full of cliffs and waterfalls, as well as hiking trails and beautiful overlooks.
 Not to mention, Oak Creek is home to some of the best swimming holes in America.
 There are plenty around the canyon but it can require some hunting.
 If you see cars parked on the side of the road, investigate!
 When you’re in need of a break, the area offers picnic areas to relax and grab a bite to eat.